department-of-veterans-affairs/vets-website/content/pages/education/index-new.md

 majorlinks:
  - url: /education/apply-for-education-benefits/
    title: Apply for Education Benefits
-   description: Apply for Education Benefits using vets.gov and find other tools for submitting education benefit applications.
+   description: Veterans and Servicemembers can apply online for the GI Bill, the Montgomery GI Bill, and VEAP.
+Find out how to apply if you’re a spouse, survivor, or dependent.
  - url: /gi-bill-comparison-tool/
-   title: GI Bill Benefit Estimation Tool
+   title: GI Bill Benefits Tool
-   description: Use the GI Bill Benefit Estimation Tool to compare estimated benefits by school.
+   description: See what benefits you'll get at the school you want to attend.
 relatedlinks:
  - url: /education/gi-bill/
    title: GI Bill&reg;